 This sounds like a lot, we know.
 It is no wonder why when most people think of nursing school, they think busy, busy, busy.
 You may have even heard that you’ll have to say goodbye to your social life for the next year.
 But in the right LPN training program, you can actually expect some degree of flexibility.

 At Stone Academy, our LPN courses are offered in full-time or part-time schedules, so that you still have the option to work or fulfill other obligations while going to school.
-Our part-time class schedule consists of two evening courses during the week, in addition to a Saturday class.
+Our part-time class schedule consists of three evening courses during the week, in addition to a Saturday class.

 What Will Happen After Graduation: